 - Immediately report concerns or allegations of child abuse in accordance with appropriate procedures;

-- We encourage all staff and volunteers to adhere to the country’s labor code, if available;
+- We encourage all staff and volunteers to adhere to the country’s labour code, if available;

-- All members of the team will encourage their staff and volunteers to be open in discussing the potential of abuse in their organization;
+- All members of the team will encourage their staff and volunteers to be open in discussing the potential of abuse in their organisation;

-- Where an allegation has been made that staff or a volunteer member/visitor to the organization has abused a child then Wedoourbest.org will investigate and take the appropriate action to deal with the situation.
+- Where an allegation has been made that staff or a volunteer member/visitor to the organisation has abused a child, then Wedoourbest.org will investigate and take the appropriate action to deal with the situation.

 - Use of children’s images and personal information for promotion, fundraising, and development education;

-- Before photographing or filming a child, assess and endeavor to comply with local traditions or restrictions for reproducing personal images;
+- Before photographing or filming a child, assess and endeavour to comply with local traditions or restrictions for reproducing personal images;

 - Before photographing or filming a child, obtain consent from the child or a parent or guardian of the child.
 It must be explained how the photograph or film will be used;